The Beach Boys: Renewed popularity and touring resurgence

 To capitalize on their sudden resurgence in popularity, the Beach Boys accepted Guercio's invitation to record their next Reprise album at his Caribou Ranch studio, located around the mountains of Nederland, Colorado.
 These October 1974 sessions marked the group's return to the studio after a 21-month period of virtual inactivity, but the proceedings were cut short after Brian had insisted on returning to his home in Los Angeles.
 With the project put on hold, the Beach Boys spent most of the next year on the road playing college football stadiums and basketball arenas.
 The only Beach Boys recording of 1974 to see release at the time was the Christmas single "Child of Winter", recorded upon the group's return to Los Angeles in November and released the following month.

 Over the summer of 1975, the touring group played a co-headlining series of concert dates with Chicago, a pairing that was nicknamed "Beachago".
 The tour was massively successful and restored the Beach Boys' profitability to what it had been in the mid-1960s.
 Although another joint tour with Chicago had been planned for the summer of 1976, the Beach Boys' association with Guercio and his Caribou Management company ended in early 1976.
 (Note: According to Gaines, Guercio may have been fired because members of the group "felt Caribou was being overpaid", although "many observers suggest the Beach Boys followed an old pattern of jettisoning personnel when their financial situation improved".
 Biographer Mark Dillon states that the tour evaporated due to Dennis' budding romance with Karen Lamm, the ex-wife of Chicago keyboardist Robert Lamm.)
 Stephen Love subsequently took over as the band's de facto business manager.

-15 Big Ones, Love You, and Adult/Child
+"Brian Is Back!" and CBS signing

 Early in 1975, Brian signed a production deal with California Music, a Los Angeles collective that included Bruce Johnston and Gary Usher, but was drawn away by the Beach Boys' pressing demands for a new album.
 In October, Marilyn persuaded Brian to admit himself to the care of psychologist Eugene Landy, who kept him from indulging in substance abuse with constant supervision.
 Brian was kept in the program until December 1976.
+At the end of January 1976, the Beach Boys returned to the studio with Brian producing once again.
+To promote the group through Brian's recovery and his return to writing and producing, Stephen launched a media campaign that adopted the tagline "Brian Is Back!" and paid the Rogers & Cowan publicity agency $3,500 per month to implement it.
+The band also commissioned an NBC-TV special, later known as The Beach Boys: It's OK!, that was produced by NBC's Saturday Night creator Lorne Michaels.